pymc-devs/pymc/GOVERNANCE.md

 the [pymc-devs](https://github.com/pymc-devs) organization.

 ##### Communication Focused Repositroes
-Some repositories on Github may be used primarily for internal knowledge store and communication, rather than as codebases that are packaged and deployd.
-In this case permissions, such as write permissions, will be granted in a manner more like other communication platforms such as slack.
+Some repositories on Github may be used primarily for internal knowledge store and communication, rather than as codebases that are packaged and deployed.
+The permissions of such repositories will be set in order to allow the same participation and access levels we use on private project communication channels like Slack.
+Therefore, similarly to slack, these repositories will be private and write permissions will be given to all recurrent contributors (that is, anyone with access to slack).

 #### Discourse
 Similar to the above section, Discourse permissions are also mapped to the community team